Lessons and Suggested Hymns, Advent – Transfiguration, Cycle B (December 3, 2023 – February 11, 2024)

 Lord, in your mercy, please hear our prayer.

-Holy Father, thank you for the lives of all your faithful people: prophets, apostles, and martyrs; theologians and confessors, teachers and pastors; and all the ordinary saints whom you have redeemed through the precious blood of your dear Son.
+Holy Father, thank you for the lives of all your faithful people: prophets, apostles, and martyrs; theologians and confessors; teachers and pastors; and all the ordinary saints whom you have redeemed through the precious blood of your dear Son.
 Grant that we may humbly follow in their footsteps; boldly trust in your promises; faithfully live in your Word; and cheerfully serve in your Name.
-Bring us, through the merits of our Savior, into your eternal home, where with all the redeemed, we shall glorify you in the power of your most holy Spirit forever and ever and unto the ages of ages.
+Bring us, through the merits of our Savior, into your eternal home.
+There with all the redeemed, we shall glorify you in the power of your most holy Spirit forever and ever and unto the ages of ages.

 Lord, in your mercy, please hear our prayer.